alan-turing-institute/REG-handbook/content/docs/technical_practices/azure/azure_make_vm_with_cli.md

 # Azure via CLI basic quickstart

+These are notes from a REG member discussing their own experience setting up an Azure Virtual Machine running Ubuntu using command line tools.
+As such, these notes might not be completely accurate or up to date.
+We advise you also check [Microsoft's official documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-cli).

 ## Goal

 Set up a basic Azure VM running Ubuntu using the command line tools.